calvin-sebastian/node-template/ReadMe.md

 ## Installation

-1. Use the repository as a template: at the top of this page, click on the button labelled `Use this template`
+1. Use the repository as a template: at the top of this page, click on the button labelled `Use this template`.

+2. Create a new repository by filling out the necessary fields and clicking the button at the bottom labelled `Create repository`.

-2. Setup your .env file and database or use the default configuration scripts listed below.
+3. Setup your .env file and database or use the default configuration scripts listed below.
 See [Configuration](#configuration) for details.

-3. Download dependancies and run:
+4. Download dependancies and run:
    `npm run dev`

-4. or install packages manually and run:
+5. or install packages manually and run:
    `npm install`
    `npm start`